U.S. Treasuries

-Did you know that when you buy a U.S. Treasury bond, you're basically extending the U.S. government a loan?
-Familiarize yourself with the three main types of U.S. government Treasuries: bills, notes and bonds.
+Did you know that when you buy a U.S. Treasury bond, you’re basically extending the U.S. government a loan?
+Familiarize yourself with the different types of U.S. government Treasuries and how they work.

 Did you know that when you buy a U.S. Treasury bond, you are basically extending the U.S. government a loan?
 The government borrows a dollar amount from you (usually a minimum of $5,000 and going up in increments of $1,000 from there) and promises to regularly pay you interest.
 At the end of the loan term, it gives back the original amount you lent it.
 And even though the U.S. government credit rating was reduced back in 2011, it's still rated AA+ by Standard and Poor's – which is considered "excellent."